IF-RewardBench: Benchmarking Judge Models for Instruction-Following Evaluation: Details of Instruction Sources

 \subsection{Instruction Synthesis}

 Given the difficulty of simulating realistic user behaviors in multi-turn interaction scenarios, we only leverage LLMs to synthesize complex instructions in the \textit{single-turn interaction} scenario.
+The seeds are collected from an online LLM-based chat service platform that serves more than a million users daily.
+We utilize LLMs to automatically score the difficulty of these seed instructions and retain those with lower difficulty to facilitate constraint synthesis.
 During the instruction synthesis step, we randomly sample 2 to 5 secondary constraint categories from the taxonomy described in Appendix \ref{app:constraint_taxonomy} and prompt Deepseek-R1 \cite{guo2025deepseek} to inject several corresponding constraints into the seed instructions, thereby elevating their complexity.
 Unlike previous works that primarily focus on independent and atomic constraints \cite{ren-etal-2025-step, peng-etal-2025-verif}, we further instruct Deepseek-R1 to combine multiple constraints using 4 composition types: \textit{Single}, \textit{And}, \textit{Chain}, \textit{Selection}, and the nested structure of the above composition types.
 The detailed definition of these composition types is provided in Appendix \ref{app:constraint_taxonomy}.
 In this way, our instruction synthesis framework can capture the multifaceted instruction types in real-world scenarios more comprehensively.
 Finally, we employ Deepseek-R1 to validate the generated instructions, ensuring they are reasonable, unambiguous, and logically consistent.

 In this context, it is notable that many hard constraints cannot be reliably verified using verification codes alone, such as constraints targeting for specific segments of the response (e.g., \textit{Generate 10 titles, each no more than 8 words}) and the composition of soft and hard constraints (e.g., \textit{Bold all adjectives that express feelings, such as \textbf{happy}}), as it is challenging for verification code to accurately extract the corresponding segments of the response that should follow these constraints.